Firstly, I really do live in a log cabin outside the small town of Tomball,

 Association, Professional Longarm Quilters Guild, Central Texas Longarm

 Quilt Guild, and Texas Longarm Quilt Guild.
-I am also president and
+I was also president and

 founding member of the Tri-County